Livens Large Gallery Flame Projector: Specifications

 The maximum range of the weapon was 300 ft.
 It could be fired for only three ten-second bursts.

 Archaeology

 Historians Peter Barton and Jeremy Banning with archaeologists Tony Pollard and Iain Banks from the Centre for Battlefield Archaeology at the University of Glasgow were successful in May 2010 in finding at Mametz the remains of one of the Livens Large Gallery Flame Projectors.
 This project was undertaken for Special episode 42 of the archaeological television programme Time Team first broadcast on 14 April 2011.
 A full size, working model of the weapon was constructed with support from the Royal Engineers to prove its efficacy.

 Popular culture

-The Livens flame projector was the inspiration for the cinematographic representation for the fire-breathing of the Smaug principal antagonist character, a "fire breathing drake [dragon]" from the north, in J. R. R. Tolkien story, The Hobbit, as presented by Peter Jackson in The Hobbit: The Desolation of Smaug (the second part of his film trilogy based on the book).
+The Livens flame projector was the inspiration for the cinematographic representation for the fire-breathing of the Smaug principal antagonist character, a "fire breathing drake [dragon]" from the north, in J. R. R. Tolkien's story, The Hobbit, as presented by Peter Jackson in The Hobbit: The Desolation of Smaug (the second part of his film trilogy based on the book).